2025 Mid-Season Newsletter

 Tuesday, July 15 at 6:00 pm, departing from the Chautauqua Bell Tower at 6:30 pm.
 This is really fun so we are doing it again.
 To celebrate Pride, we have booked the entire Chautauqua Belle Steamship for a 2-hour tour of Chautauqua Lake.
 Tickets are $75 per person, which includes appetizers and the boat ride.
 Drinks are available for purchase.
 There will be a maximum of 75 tickets sold, so if you will be in Chautauqua Week 4, buy your tickets now.
 And wear your best Pride T-shirt!
 Note that this year there will be a rain date on Thursday, July 17 in case there is super bad weather on Tuesday, July 15.

-Tickets will be sold through Eventbrite.
+Tickets for the cruise will be sold through Eventbrite.
 Click the following link to go to the page to buy tickets: Pride on the Belle.
 Or you can find the same link on our website at: LGBTQ+ and Friends at Chautauqua.
 Please note that the boat leaves at 6:30, so it is important to be at the Miller Bell Tower early to show your ticket, and fill out a name tag.
 Thanks to Barbara Britton and Catie Miller for arranging things with the Belle and managing the event!

 Panel: Book Bans: Fighting Censorship and Celebrating our Diversity